A GRAND BLUE MOUNTAINS GUEST HOUSE SINCE 1902

 For a few dollars you can still board a train to Katoomba, and be part of this century-old tradition, and it only takes a couple of hours to get here.

-Current owners Iain & Evelyn purchased Kurrara in May 2012, and have preserved a small part of Katoomba's history for the benefit of our guests and the local community.
+Kurrara has been extensively restored over recent years, preserving a small part of Katoomba's history for the benefit of guests and the local community.

 Do you have any connection to Kurrara's history?
 Please contact us, we would love to hear from you.